stanfordcr2c/cr2c-monitoring/README.md

 [Google Sheets API](https://developers.google.com/sheets/api/guides/concepts)

-All dependencies are listed in the "cr2c-dependencies.txt" document in the repository.
+All dependencies are listed in the "requirements.txt" document in the repository.

 We recommend that you download [Anaconda](https://www.anaconda.com/download/#macos) for easy managing and updating of virtual python environments.
 With Anaconda, a new virtual environment can easily be created from a dependencies file:

-`conda create --name cr2c-monitoring --file cr2c-dependencies.txt`
+`conda create --name cr2c-monitoring --file requirements.txt`

 or a list of dependencies can be installed into an existing environment:

-`conda install --name myenv --file cr2c-dependencies.txt`
+`conda install --name myenv --file requirements.txt`

 See Anaconda's [documentation](https://conda.io/docs/user-guide/tasks/manage-environments.html) for more details on managing environments.

 Alternatively, all dependencies can be installed with pip:

-`pip install -r cr2c-dependencies.txt`
+`pip install -r requirements.txt`

 Virtual environments can also be managed with Python 3's [venv](https://docs.python.org/3/library/venv.html) module